Why choose a Vila Real de Santo Antonio property?

 Out and about in Vila Real de Santo Antonio

 A boat trip up the Guadiana will take you to the small town of Alcoutim, with its hilltop castles and luxury hillside villas.
 And the little village of Cacela Velha offers a restaurant with an upstairs terrace, giving panoramic views across the beaches of Manta Rota and Monte Gordo to Vila Real, with a backdrop of lush green countryside.

-Faro is only around a half-hour’s drive away, with its shopping malls, cinemas and restaurants and, if you are looking for something extra special, you could try one of the Michelin-starred restaurants in the region.
-Of these, two have been awarded 2-star status – Ocean in Armaçao de Pêra / Porches and the restaurant at the Vila Joya resort, in Gale, near Albufeira.
-Another four have 1-star – Gusto in Almancil, Henrique Leis – Almancil, Sao Gabriel – Almancil and Willie’s – Vilamoura.
+Faro is only around a half an hour’s drive away, with its shopping malls, cinemas and restaurants and, if you are looking for something extra special, you could try one of the Michelin-starred restaurants in the region.
+Of these, two have been awarded two-star status – Ocean in Armaçao de Pêra / Porches and the restaurant at the Vila Joya resort, in Gale, near Albufeira.
+Another four have one star – Gusto, Henrique Leis, Sao Gabriel in Almancil and Willie’s in Vilamoura.

-The Centro Médico Internacional – VRSA offers general medical care, out-patient care, dental surgery and also specialises in physiotherapy and rehabilitation.
+The Centro Médico Internacional offers general medical care, out-patient care, dental surgery and also specialises in physiotherapy and rehabilitation.